Skip to main content

 Latest News

-Signatory to the UK Stewardship Code
+WPP remains a signatory to the UK Stewardship Code

 We are delighted to announce that the Wales Pension Partnership (WPP) remains a signatory to the UK Stewardship Code.